 As spring moves on and our outdoor environment gets greener, grass pollen levels also begin to rise.
 If you or your child are sensitive to both tree pollen and grass pollen, allergy symptoms may really begin to spiral out of control.
-In addition, outdoor molds emerge from their wintertime dormant state as soon as things begin to thaw, meaning that by late spring you could have a triple whammy going.
+In addition, outdoor molds emerge from their wintertime dormant state as soon as things begin to thaw, meaning that by late spring you could have a three factors working against you.

 5 ways to minimize spring allergies

 2. Make an appointment to see your doctor now.
 If you or your child haven't been taking allergy medicines during the winter months, now is the time to get started again--before pollen levels begin to rise.
 It takes even the best allergy medicines at least a week or two of consistent use to reach full effectiveness.
-Check with your doctor about whether a prescription nasal steroid spray might be useful-- some are finding that these sprays can be very helpful in controlling spring allergy symptoms.
-There are many options for treating allergies these days and new ones are being introduced each year.
-Find out How You Can Know Which Allergy Medicine Is Best for You.
+Check with your doctor about whether a prescription nasal steroid spray might be useful--some find that these sprays can be very helpful in controlling spring allergy symptoms.
+There are many options for treating allergies these days, and new ones are introduced each year.
+Find out how you can know which allergy medicine is best for you.

 3. Keep the windows closed!
-Opening the screens and doors is mighty tempting in the spring after a few months of being shut up indoors, but mesh screens will not keep out pollen.
+Opening the screens and doors is mighty tempting in the spring after a few months of being stuck indoors, but mesh screens will not keep out pollen.
 So if you or your child have a pollen allergy, you’ll want to limit outdoor air from circulating in your home.
 Use your air conditioner, if needed.
-Also, change your air filters in your systems regularly, and use room air purifiers with HEPA (high-efficiency particulate air) filters that can remove 99 percent of airborne allergens and irritants.
-Plus, when you drive or ride in a car, keep the windows up.
+Also, change your air filters in your systems regularly, and use air purifiers with HEPA (high-efficiency particulate air) filters that can remove 99 percent of airborne allergens and irritants.
+Plus, when riding in a car, keep the windows up.